cutiepi-io/cutiepi-doc/README.md

 - Sleep/Wake: Short press
 - Force Shutdown: Press and hold for 10s

-Please make sure the display is completely turned off after you shut down the device, otherwise it may drain the battery.
+Please make sure the display is completely turned off after it was shutting down, otherwise it may drain the battery.

 ### Mind the Heat